 Why we have clothed massage:

-Traditionally, Thai Yoga massage is done with light clothing.
-It would be VERY AWKWARD to not be clothed during thai yoga.
-Since we follow in the tradition of thai massage, our other massages are clothed as well. (plus it is not necessary).
+Traditionally, Thai massage is done with light clothing.
+It would be VERY AWKWARD to not be clothed during your thai massage.
 It allows for movement while maintaining modesty and privacy.

 Benefits of Thai Massage: